 Attend the Jōzenji Street Jazz Festival

 If you are a music lover, you should plan your trip to Sendai around this hallowed music extravaganza.
-Beginning life in 1987, Jōzenji Street Jazz Festival is one of the biggest events in Sendai, drawing thousands of visitors and hundreds of performances to a mix of over 40 stages and venues.
+Beginning in 1987, the Jōzenji Street Jazz Festival is one of the biggest events in Sendai, drawing thousands of visitors and hundreds of performances to a mix of over 40 stages and venues.
+Taking place over a weekend in September, it’s not just about the jazz: there’s also pop, rock, blues – you name it.

 - Location: Jōzenji Street